3D Printed Medical Devices: Innovations and Applications

 The use of 3D printing in medical devices enables the creation of unique and specific parts from digital files.
 By using plastics and metal alloys, this technique fabricates complex surgical instruments and implants that are accurate to a patient’s anatomy.

-There are some limitations, however, and it cuts down on production costs and time.
-Tools can be tailored to individual patients, enhancing treatment.
-It is important to meet certain standards, as well as a limited selection of materials.
+There are some limitations, however, which cut down on production costs and time.
+Doctors can tailor tools to individual patients, enhancing treatment.
+It is essential to meet specific standards, as well as a limited selection of materials.

 Applications of 3D Printed Medical Devices